All Episodes

 They've confirmed it.

-They were live streaming what was obviously to anybody who has seen it, and I've talked to people who have.
+They were live streaming what was obviously to anybody who has seen it, and I've talked to people who have, that this was a terror attack.

 She told her own daughter it was a terror attack.

-She told the Egyptian prime minister it was a terrorist attack, and the only people that she told otherwise was the rest of us.
+And the only people that she told otherwise was the rest of us.

 In other words, the American people, all of you were lied to in the course of all of this.

-So the question then becomes well, why is Pat Smith's grief being minimized here?
+So the question then becomes: well, why is Pat Smith's grief being minimized here?

-You know, if you meet look at the media, they cover this election as a referendum on Trump, and voters really see it the right way that this is a referendum on Hillary.
+You know, if you look at the media, they cover this election as a referendum on Trump, and voters really see it the right way, that this is a referendum on Hillary, and that that's not going to change voters' perspective.

 Well, that's what she did even this weekend.